Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Titilegend/README.md

 Waterfall Model:

-Linear and Sequential: Each phase must be completed before the next begins.
-Predictable: Clear milestones and documentation.
+i.Linear and Sequential: Each phase must be completed before the next begins. ii.Predictable: Clear milestones and documentation. iii.
 Preferred For: Projects with well-defined requirements and low likelihood of changes (e.g., construction, manufacturing).

 Agile Model:

-Iterative and Incremental: Development occurs in cycles or sprints.
-Flexible: Adaptable to changing requirements.
+i.
+Iterative and Incremental: Development occurs in cycles or sprints. ii Flexible: Adaptable to changing requirements.
 Preferred For: Projects requiring frequent changes and client feedback (e.g., software startups, dynamic environments).